 The negatives of engine knocking

-Engine knocking could pose many pollution issues such as it releases nitrogen oxide and unburned hydrocarbons, which are poisonous gases that can cause asthma and emphysema.
-So you need to get aware of certain facts about engine knocking to keep the environment and the vehicle safe.
+Engine knocking could pose many pollution issues; it releases nitrogen oxide and unburnt hydrocarbons, which are poisonous gases that can cause asthma and emphysema.
+So you need to be aware of certain facts about engine knocking to keep the environment and the vehicle safe.

 Causes of engine knocking